mobily-enterprises/jsonreststores/README.md

         hardLimitOnQueries: 50,
       });

-      People.onlineAll( app, '/people/', ':id' );
+      Managers.onlineAll( app, '/managers/', ':id' );

 That's it: this is enough to make a full store which will handly properly all of the HTTP calls.
 Try it if you don't believe me!

-* `People` is a new class that inherits from `JRS`.
+* `Managers` is a new class that inherits from `JRS`.
 Creating the derived class is the first step towards creating a store
 * `schema` (_mandatory_) is an object of type Schema.
 * `paramIds` (_mandatory_) is an array of IDs, ***where the last one is the most important one***: the last item in `paramIds` (in this case it's also the only one: `_id`) defines which field, within your schema, will be used as _the_ record ID when performing a PUT and a GET (both of which require a specific ID to function).
 * `storeName` (_mandatory_) needs to be a unique name for your store.
 It is mandatory to have one, as (when used with a database) it will define the name of the DB table/collection